 - Delays and confusion regarding expected delivery times

-Social media.
 Upon viewing the Twitter and Facebook feeds of TransferGo, we can see a range of varied interactions between the company’s customer service staff and its customers.
 It appears that any queries raised by customers are being addressed within 1-3 of posting, with some taking a touch longer.
-To engage with their customers, TransferGo maintains a blog and has previously sponsored a podcast focusing on the migrant experience.
+To engage with their customers there is a TransferGo blog and the service has previously sponsored a podcast focusing on the migrant experience.

-Registration.
-The registration very, very quick.
-All you need to do is enter an email address and password.
+The registration process is very quick and takes around 1 minute.
+All you need to do is enter your email address and password.
 Alternatively, you can sign up with your Facebook or Google accounts.
-The entire process takes a minute or so.

 How does TransferGo work?

-To familiarise you with the TransferGo service, I’ll take you through a transaction I completed with them recently.
-If you need some guidance in navigating your own account, you can follow along.
+As a part of our TransferGo review, we will take you through an example transaction.
+If you would like some guidance in navigating your own account, you can follow along below.

-Step 1.
 Visit transfergo.com and log in.
-Once you have entered the TransferGo website, you are greeted with a relatively minimal interface.
+When you enter the TransferGo website, you are greeted with a dashboard.
 To begin a transaction and add your first recipient, click Get Started.

 You can then add the specific information of your intended recipient, including their bank details.

-In my experience, the TransferGo online platform was simple to use and I was satisfied with the instructions provided to me along the way.
-The entire process took 4 business days, and the funds arrived into my account, albeit with a short payment of $25.
-Upon querying this discrepancy with their customer service team, they were very apologetic and arranged a refund of this fee into my sending account within a few days.
+In our experience, the TransferGo online platform was simple to use and we were satisfied with the instructions provided along the way.
+The entire process took 4 business days, and the funds arrived into our account, albeit with a short payment of $25.
+Upon querying this discrepancy with their customer service team, they were very apologetic and arranged a refund of this fee into our sending account within a few days.

 On its face, TransferGo provides a relatively straight-forward service, allowing quick and simple payments from the United Kingdom and Europe to a modest selection of countries.
 The company focuses on usability and simplicity, rather than overwhelming its users with complex functionality.
 In this regard, its greatest strength may also be its greatest weakness.
 While it is certainly a clean interface and provides generally competitive rates, there is little additional functionality for the more experienced user.

-If you have any questions or queries, let me know in the comments below.
+If you have any questions or feedback about our TransferGo review, let us know in the comments below.